tue-5AUA0/5aua0-project-template/README.md

 - Fix random seeds, to make results (and bugs) better reproducible.
 - Visualize the results of your network!
 By visualizing the input image and printing/logging the predicted result, you can get insight in the performance of your model.
 - And of course, improve network and the hyperparameters to get a better performance!

+## HPC
+In order to run this repository on the Snellius High Performance Computing platform, please follow our [HPC Tutorial](https://tue-5aua0.github.io/hpc_tutorial.html)